animate1978/MB-Lab-docs/docs/skin_editor.rst

 The following parameter editor will change depending on the base model you choose.

 The parameters editor is composed by an intuivive set of sliders for easily modify the values of skin complexion, skin bump, skin oil, skin subsurface scattering and more.

+These parameters should be adjusted according to your surfacing and lighting needs.

 ===========================
 Realistic Shader Parameters